 The main-board will be pre-drilled with a number of mounting holes.
-The case will contain an equal or greater number of holes - the extra holes in the case will be to accept multiple different form-factors for main-boards.
-Determine which of mounting holes in the case have corresponding holes in the main-board and mark them with a marker.
+The case will contain an equal or greater number of holes - the extra holes in the case will be to accept multiple different main-board form-factors.
+Determine which of mounting holes in the case have corresponding holes in the main-board and mark the holes on the case with a marker.

 The main-board will be oriented with the expansion slots towards the rear and bottom of the case and the rear panel connectors to the rear and middle/top.
 Usually the power supply is at the very top of the case and the main board is immediately below (but some cases may be different).

 Locate the back-panel insert that came with your main board and clip it into the back of the case where the main-board rear connectors will be.
 You may need to break out a blank from the casing.